Home

 Our second child, a daughter, was born in Timmins - we called her "the first branch on our Canadian Family Tree".

-We tried Cross Country Skiing and Snowmobiling too - we had to do something to pass the time during the long winters.
+We tried Cross Country Skiing and Snowmobiling too - we had to do something to pass the time during the long Canadian winters.

-It was a detached 3-bedroom house with a cozy basement, on a quiet street and we thought that house prices in Canada were quite low as it cost us $40,000 Canadian dollars at that time.
+It was a detached 3-bedroom house with a cozy basement, on a quiet street and we thought that house prices in Canada were quite low as it cost us about $40,000 Canadian dollars at that time.

 We were very excited and looked forward to the move south to Hubby's new job in St Thomas

-St Thomas was big enough to have all the facilities we wanted - a large Hospital, good schools, shopping, restaurants, two skating rinks, and so on, and yet it was small enough to be friendly and a place where people were neighbourly, shopkeepers were courteous and life seemed to pass at a pleasantly slow pace.
+St Thomas was big enough to have all the facilities we wanted - a large Hospital, good schools, shopping, restaurants, two skating rinks, and so on.

 In the autumn of 1990, when our children were in their early teens, my dear hubby was diagnosed with a particularly nasty form of bone cancer, and after 2 years of chemotherapy, radiation treatments & amputation, he died in 1992 at the age of 40.